 - The bat is ITTF-approved for tournament play.

 - You can get a lot of spin and power.

 - It fits very well in the hand.

 - The feel of the grip can be better if there is no plastic logo attached to the handle.

 Table Tennis Bats That You Should Avoid

-Pre-made bat means that it comes preassembled.
-It has the blade and the rubber already glued on it.
-You don’t need to buy any rubber to glue on the wood and you can just take out the bat from your case and start to play.
-Generally, a better quality pre-made racket should last you about a year.
+A pre-made bat means that it comes preassembled.
+It has the blade and the rubber already glued onto it.
+You don’t need to buy any rubber to glue onto the wood; you can just take out the bat from your case and start to play.
+Generally, a better quality pre-made racket should last you for about a year.

-When you are still learning, you should choose the pre-made table tennis bats but don’t choose those too low quality one.
-Low quality will not give you the grip, control, speed and spin that you want.
+When you are still learning to play, you should choose the pre-made table tennis bats, but don’t choose the ones that are of a very low quality.
+Low-quality bats will not give you the grip, control, speed, and spin that you want.
 You just can’t control your stroke at all.
-This will not help to improve your overall playing skill.
-So, you should pick the one that with better quality.
+This will not help you to improve your overall playing skills.
+You should always pick ones of better quality.